Policy on Occurrence Classification

 - all or part of the ship's cargo shifts or falls overboard; or

-- there is an accidental release on board or from the ship consisting of a quantity of dangerous goods or an emission of radiation that is greater than the quantity or emission levels specified in Part 8 of the Transportation of Dangerous Goods Regulations.
+- there is an accidental release on board or from the ship that results in any of the events listed in subsection 8.4(2) of the Transportation of Dangerous Goods Regulations.

 A5 – Pipeline accident

-A pipeline accident is an occurrence resulting directly from the operation of a pipeline in which
+A pipeline accident is an occurrence resulting directly from the operation of a pipeline that results in

 A6 – Pipeline incident

-- an unintended or uncontrolled release of gas,
+- there is an unintended or uncontrolled release of hydrocarbon gas,

-- an unintended or uncontrolled release of HVPFootnote 2 hydrocarbons,
+- there is an unintended or uncontrolled release of HVPFootnote 4 hydrocarbons,

-- an unintended or uncontained release of LVPFootnote 3 hydrocarbons in excess of 1.5 m³, or
+- there is an unintended or uncontrolled release of LVPFootnote 5 hydrocarbons in excess of 1.5 m3,

-- an unintended or uncontrolled release of a commodity other than gas, HVP hydrocarbons or LVP hydrocarbons;
+- there is an unintended or uncontrolled release of a commodity other than hydrocarbon gas, HVP hydrocarbons or LVP hydrocarbons,

-- the pipeline is operated beyond design limits or any operating restrictions imposed by the National Energy Board;
+- the pipeline is operated beyond design limits or any operating restrictions imposed by the Canada Energy Regulator, or

 A7 – Railway accident